cmtool/civicrm-sysadmin-guide/docs/planning/demo.md

 # Test it out

-## Free Public Demonstration sites
+## Free public demonstration sites

 CiviCRM hosts several demo sites - there is at least one for each of the supported **Content Management Systems** (CMS) - Drupal, Joomla, and